Frequently Asked Questions

 The restrictions of where propane tanks can be installed are mostly safety related.
 Among the requirements are distances that tanks must be from various structure openings, property lines and ignition sources.

 G&B Energy & Appalachian Energy sell a variety of petroleum products including propane, fuel oil, kerosene and gasoline (ethanol free).
-We also carry a full line of Hearth, Grill and Outdoor Products including gas appliances including gas logs, heaters, fireplaces, wood stoves, tankless water heaters, grills and outdoor kitchen equipment, retractable awnings and tubular skylights.
+We also carry a full line of hearth products, grills, outdoor products and gas appliances including gas logs, heaters, fireplaces, wood stoves, tankless water heaters, grills and outdoor kitchen equipment, retractable awnings and tubular skylights.
 Visit our products pages using the menu at the top of the page for more information.

 All calls ring at the office that was dialed.
 If all lines are busy at your local office, the customer has the option of being transferred to the next available customer service representative at another location, or to hold for their local office.
 G&B Energy does this because we feel it is important for our customers to speak with a local person instead of a machine.